When you invest, you want to receive the best gains with the smallest amount of risk – which becomes possible with spread betting.

 It's intriguing to note that TD Waterhouse is not providing any initial incentive, especially given the degree of competition that many other spread betting brokers face.
 Once more, this may be motivated by a desire to offer a comprehensive service rather than a goal to draw in new spread betting clients.

 Upon joining, TD Waterhouse allows customers to start with lesser bets to help them get more familiar with spread betting.
 There are no restrictions on putting bigger bets as soon as you feel safe throughout this four-week trading period.
 There isn't an option for a demo account, so you can't practice without risking money.

 Top Spread Betting Brokers: Your Buying Guide 🃏

 Let’s go over the top talking points on this topic.
 This section is useful for newbies who are still learning how spread betting works – also helpful when making a buying decision on the best spread betting broker to choose:

 Firstly, What is Financial Spread Betting?

 Spread betting uses derivative trading, which means investors don’t handle the underlying asset they bid on, such as stocks and bonds.
-Instead, spread bets speculate on changing market values for an asset across time, according to broker deals on offer for that asset.
+Instead, spread bets speculate on changing market values for an asset over time, according to broker deals on offer.

 As with the traditional stock exchange, there are two price quotes for spread betting – Buy price (bidding price) and Sell price (asking price).